bronwyncarr/Epic_React_1_Fundamentals/README.md

-# Epic React Course by Kent C. Dodds
+# React Fundamentals from Epic React Course by Kent C. Dodds

 ✅ All exercises for React Funamentatls chapter completed.